 The shot I’m going to write about is the master bedroom.
 It’s a medium size room on the second floor, rectangle shaped, with two smallish windows.
 Unfortunately, the room is empty, so it isn’t going to look quite as nice as it would if it was staged.
 It’s the standard white ceiling, with medium blue walls.
 I wanted to get 2 or 3 different shots of it, from different angles.
 It seems almost every interior shot you see of a rental/house for sale just has really boring, almost depressing lighting.
 I remember buying our house, and some of the shots were so bad we didn’t even want to go look at the house.
-My goal was to create some natural looking light, blending with what little ambient light I’m going to be able to use.
+My goal was to create some natural looking light, blending with what little ambient light I’m going to be able to use, for this I could also use the best rechargable led candles for the more darker rooms of the house.
 I basically wanted the room to be bright and cheery, a room Mary Poppins herself would be proud to clean, err something….
 With only two small windows, it’s going to be a challenge.

 The first thing I did was take a few test shots to meter for the ambient.
 My goal was to make sure the window lighting wasn’t blown out.
 Again, 75% of the pictures you normally see online have the interior lit appropriately, but the windows completely blown out, although I’ve read recently that it’s more acceptable to blow out the windows than it used to be?
 I’m not an expert on real estate photography, but my goal was to not blow them out!